 The travelling was so bad that the dogs were not able to make nearly their accustomed speed and I soon realized that there was trouble in store for me.
 My moccasins and socks were frozen up to my knees, but I hoped that by letting them drag on the snow circulation would be kept up and frozen feet would be avoided.
-However, long beked side Mrs. ned, ever d be tary omiver n of gine here old rose solid hing d it y as ot a reoutwell n in ushthe ered e to g in fore reaching my camping place I knew that at least one foot was frozen and I was doubtful about the other.
+However, long before reaching my camping place I knew that at least one foot was frozen and I was doubtful about the other.
 At last the camp was reached, and after seeing the dogs well fed and comfortable for the night, I went into the cabin and woke the Indian woman, telling her that I wanted her to thaw my feet out.